Interview – Morgan Lander of Kittie

 Lightyear

 CrypticRock.com – Yes, these are special times in your life you do not want to forget.
 In one of your interviews, paraphrasing, you are looking back differently now because it has been so long.
-In hindsight, you can look at things different.
+In hindsight, you can look at things differently.
 That in mind, looking back, did it bring back a lot of memories?

 Morgan Lander – Absolutely.
 Being able to look back as an adult and certainly having the experience I have experienced now.
 Even looking back at some of the things I said or did, even seeing people, it really does sort of stir emotions, sometimes they are good and bad.
 You just have to let them run their course.
 That is the whole idea behind doing this documentary.
 It’s a celebration, but also, I think for a lot of people involved, speaking for myself, it was a healing experience as well.
 It was not always the best of times, we had a lot of lineup changes, some falling outs with people, it was nice to be able to make peace in a way.
 To be ok with the way things happened, to celebrate, and even maybe to just say “I’m sorry.”
 Just to be able to experience those things over again, it’s very neat, and very healing.